Sforzinda Books is the title of the publishing imprint I use as a

 more widely.
 I hope in time to expand the number of titles available

 For more details on each title, including the ‘Look Inside’ facility, go to:

 A Tivoli Companion: history and gardens

 An essay about the Italian hill-town of Tivoli near Rome, famous for its gardens and with three millennia of history.
+The perfect tourist guide.
 Well illustrated.

 The New Filmgoer's Guide to God

 A probing account of how film has dealt with Christian themes in the twentieth century, both doubts and certainties.
 Five great film-makers take centre stage: Bresson, Dreyer, Rossellini, Tarkovsky, Kieslowski, and the book considers a wide range of films from the past 100 years.
 Illustrated.

 Published 2014 by Matador: 178 pages, cost £2.99 digital, £10.50 paperback.

 Film Past Film Future: an enquiry into cinema and the imagination

 spectator using his or her imagination in a creative manner to absorb